 But black & white photography is tough.
-In the woods, it takes time to learn to “see” in b&w.
-We view the world in colour, and determining how a colour scene will appear in black & white is challenging and requires practice.
+Learning to “see” in B&W takes time in the woods.
+We view the world in color, and determining how a color scene will appear in black & white is challenging and requires practice.
 Here are a few guidelines:

 Look for contrast.
 Scenes with a mosaic of brights and darks tend to translate well into black and white.

 Take advantage of backlight.
 Light coming from behind your subject can be difficult to use in color photography.
 It is very effective in the contrast world of black and white.

 Embrace the shadows.
 Exposing for the bright parts of your frame will often turn the dark shadows to near black.
 This can help you eliminate distracting elements in your frame.

 There are few natural environments where leaving the color behind can be as effective as in the forest, so give it a shot.

 Deep in the woods, the sounds of the outside world are hidden behind layers of trees, branches, and leaves.

 Even in small patches of woodlands, you can find isolation.
 Forests are a place to turn off the daily grind and find yourself in the quiet with a camera.
 This is a big part of why I enjoy forest photography so much.
 Even a short walk from my backyard, I can feel as though I’m in the wild.

 Many of us live within a short distance of a patch of woods.
 Find yours, explore it.
 Take the time to find those photographic compositions and then share what you make.
 I look forward to seeing your forest images!